We all must answer one day to our God, the Creator of the universe and all that is in it!

 Context is everything when reading Holy Scripture, and when reading the book of James we can see James is speaking about being justified before men, not before God.

-A man’s good works are an evidence to others of his justification through faith in Christ.
+A person’s good works are EVIDENCE to others of the justification he received through faith in Christ.

 For example: